aljrubior/go-mule/docs/standalone_runtime_by_example/01_retrieve_a_server_registration_token_from_anypoint.md

-# Register the standalone-runtime to Anypoint Platform
+# Register the go-mule to Anypoint Platform

 ### 1. Create an account in Anypoint Platform